 Dropdown

-The dropdown component allows to create a popup menu with links or whatever you want, open by a button.
+The dropdown component allows you to create a popup menu opened by a button.

 @import 'compotes/css/dropdown';import { Dropdown } from 'compotes'

-const dropdown = new Drag('.c-dropdown')You can use any kind of element to trigger the dropdown, just add the c-dropdown-trigger class.
+const dropdown = new Dropdown('.c-dropdown')You can use any element as the dropdown trigger, just add the c-dropdown-trigger class.

 It is recommended to put an id to the dropdown container.
-On your trigger element, add an aria-controls attribute refering to the id of the dropdown.
+On your trigger element, add an aria-controls attribute referring to the id of the dropdown.

 <!-- Default dropdown -->